jpuckett-di/tmpdb/README.md

 - `-i` Interactive mode: Allows customizing column data types and constraints
 - `-d` Database import: Import the data into the database after creating the table
 - `-r` Recreate table: Drop the table first if it exists
+- `-a` Add auto-increment ID: Adds an 'id' column as an unsigned int primary key

 ### Examples